FAIMS/burial-mounds-web/README.md

 ### Markers for Record maps
 The _google-map-marker_ variable is in the _config.yml_ file and is used to determine whether to add a marker that points to the location of the record, if the user do not wish to have a Google Map marker then the user can edit the _google-map-marker_ variable and change the value from _true_ to _false_ and if they wish to have the marker back then they would reverse it, changing the value from _false_ to _true_.
 The _title_ variable is used as the title of the Google Map marker.

-## Adding additional stylesheet
+## Adding additional metadata inside <head>
-In the _\_includes/helper_ directory, there is a html file called _head.html_, this contains all the default information about the page inside the <head> tags, another file named _additional\_head.html_ file which is located in the _\_includes/addition\_helper_ directory.
+In the _\_includes/helper_ directory, there is a HTML file called _head.html_, this contains all the default information about the page inside the <head> tags, another file named _additional\_head.html_ file which is located in the _\_includes/addition\_helper_ directory.

-If  user wish to add a additional css or other additional information that they wish to enclose inside the <head> tag of the website, it is recommended to add it into the _additional\_head.html_ file so there is no confusion between the default metadata for the template and the new metadata defined by the user, the additional metadata added will be after the default metadata because we are using jekyll `include` tag to include the content from _additional\_head.html_ in the _head.html_ file.
+If the user want to add additional information that they want enclosed inside the `<head>` tag of the website, it is recommended to add it into the _additional\_head.html_ file so there is no confusion between the default metadata for the template and the new metadata defined by the user, the additional metadata added will be after the default metadata because we are using jekyll `include` tag to include the content from _additional\_head.html_ into the _head.html_ file.
 The user is also free to modify the _head.html_ file.

+## Adding additional stylesheet or Javascript
-Users wishing to add more _Javascript_ should refer to the [Adding additional Javascript](#adding-additional-javascript) section in this README.
+Users wishing to add more additional styling to their website, please refer to the [adding additional stylesheet](#adding-additional-stylesheet) section.
+Users that wish to add more _Javascript_ should refer to the [adding additional Javascript](#adding-additional-javascript) section in this README.

+### Adding additional stylesheet
+If users wish to add additional stylesheets, it is recommended that they create the css file in the _\_assets/custom_css_ folder and link the stylesheet in the _additional\_head.html_ file.

+#### Adding additional sass
+If you are using sass, you can create scss files in the _\_sass_ folder and then import the file in _assets/custom_css/custom_css.scss_.
+No additional linking other than importing it in is needed because the css generated from the sass file is already linked.

+Please refer to https://jekyllrb.com/docs/assets/#sassscss for more information.

-## Adding additional Javascript
+### Adding additional Javascript
 In the _\_includes/helper_ directory, there is a html file called _additional\_footer.html_, users are recommended to put additional javascript in this file.
 If users wish to add _Javascript_ that uses liquid tags then please add the _Javascript_ inside the file, enclosed within _script_ tags.

-For example the Javascript code that uses Google Maps API to generate maps for record for the Burial Mounds website which uses Javascript to get the the values of the attributes `record-lat` and `record-lng` for the HTML element `record_map`.
+For example the Javascript code that uses Google Maps API to generate maps for record for the Burial Mounds website which uses Javascript to get the values of the attributes `record-lat` and `record-lng` for the HTML element `record_map`.
 The values of these element is the latitude and longitude value for that particular Record.

 ```javascript
 // Create a map for the record and generate a marker if the google-map-marker